mdigambia/wp-and-db/web-programming-I/README.md

 ## Week 3

-- Continue implementing the profile page
+- Continue implementing the profile page and check student code to see weaknesses
+- Assignment story page - release

+## Week 4

-- Assignment story page
+- Assignment story page - mark
+- CSS - inplementation of the story page
+- More CSS slectors, cascade, specificity, units and box model
+- Assignment - About page - release (implement both HTML and CSS)

+## Weak 5

+- Assignment - About page - mark